 - Make sure they have your complete name and contact information, too!
 (They may also want your parent's or guardian's contact info so have that handy.)

 If you are having troubles finding a sponsor after following these steps, don’t worry!
-Contact us and the Youth Program office will be happy to help you out.
+Contact us and the Co-op Camp office will be happy to help you out.
 We make sure that no one is turned away due to lack of sponsorship.

 Check out this video!
 It explains the sponsorship process and gives you some tips for talking to sponsors.